Welcome to our Job Board!

 Or you can contact: Kerry.Douglas-Duffy@labor.ny.gov

-Step 2: Submit to the Academy of Peer Services / Virtual Community
+Step 2: Submit your position to the APS/ Virtual Learning Community

-To submit a job opening to the APS Virtual Community, send email in the following format
+To submit a job opening to the APS Virtual Learning Community, send email in the following format:

 Job Location (City or County and State if not in New York)